worldpossible/module-template/README.md

 This PHP file is easy to make using the template we provide.

-It is also possible for RACHEL modules to be based on the ZIM file format, or to include PHP code and SQLite database files, which will be covered in **Advanced Module Creation** below.
+It is also possible for RACHEL modules to be based on the ZIM file format, or to include PHP code and SQLite database files, which are covered in **Advanced Module Creation** below.

 ## What makes a great RACHEL module?